- Last updated:

 - There will be minimal environmental impacts.

-- Dredging will occur outside the main shorebird migration period between October and April and the main fish spawning periods between June and August (as determined by the moon phases).
+- Dredging will occur outside the main shorebird migration period between October and April.

 - Dredging will meet all environmental conditions of the government permits.